Hope for patients as new mitochondrial research pr… - The Lily Foundation

 18 April 2024

-One of the most pioneering scientists in mitochondrial research right now is Antonella Spinazzola, Professor of Neuroscience and Mitochondrial Medicine at UCL Queen Square.
+One of the most pioneering scientists in mitochondrial research right now is Professor Antonella Spinazzola.
 Her latest paper has just been published and the work, supported by The Lily Foundation, contains promising progress in the search for mito treatments.

 Close-up of a woman with shoulder-length hair in front of a monitor

-Many mitochondrial disorders are caused by mutations in the mitochondrial DNA (mtDNA), but most affected patients carry a mix of mutated and normal mitochondrial DNAs, and the disease only manifests when those dysfunctional DNAs reach very high levels.
+Many mitochondrial disorders are caused by mutations in the mitochondrial DNA (mtDNA).
+Most affected patients carry a mix of mutated and normal mitochondrial DNAs, and the disease only manifests when dysfunctional DNAs reach very high levels.

-The article that’s just been published by Antonella and her team in the journal Trends in Pharmacological Sciences explores scientific methods to effectively ‘starve’ the mutant mitochondrial DNA of nutrients in order to disable them, whilst ensuring that the good mtDNA can continue to function as normal.
+Antonella Spinazzola, Professor of Neuroscience and Mitochondrial Medicine at UCL Queen Square, and her team have published an article in the journal Trends in Pharmacological Sciences.
+The article explores scientific methods to ‘starve’ mutant mitochondrial DNA of nutrients in order to disable them, whilst ensuring that the good mtDNA functions as normal.

-It’s a comprehensive review of the growing prospects for using small molecule drugs (i.e. drugs generally administered as a pill) to treat mitochondrial dysfunction.
-It highlights the recent advances Antonella’s team have made in understanding the role nutrient metabolism plays in the balance of ‘good’ and ‘bad’ mitochondria, whilst outlining outstanding questions in the area.
+The review highlights the growing prospects for using small molecule drugs (i.e. drugs generally administered as a pill) to treat mitochondrial dysfunction.
+Antonella’s team have made significant advances in understanding how nutrient metabolism affects the balance of ‘good’ and ‘bad’ mitochondria, whilst also outlining outstanding questions in the field.

-Mitochondrial DNA mutations are affected by changes in how cells in the body metabolise nutrients like glucose, fatty acids and amino acids.
-One possible strategy being investigated uses small molecule drugs to alter nutrient availability to reduce the levels of the mutated DNA and alleviate symptoms.
+Mitochondrial DNA mutations are influenced by how cells metabolise nutrients like glucose, fatty acids and amino acids.
+One strategy under investigation uses small molecule drugs to alter nutrient availability, reducing mutated DNA levels and alleviating symptoms.

-An example included in the review was limiting glucose and glutamine availability.
-This has been shown to reduce the level of mutant mtDNA, thereby restoring mitochondrial function.
+An example from the review shows that limiting glucose and glutamine availability can reduce mutant mtDNA levels, restoring mitochondrial function.
 This metabolic approach could be a potential therapeutic strategy in the future.

-A number of drugs are currently being examined for this purpose, and one of them is 2-DG, which was the subject of Prof Spinazzola’s previous study.
-That study proved that 2-DG prevented the replication of the mutant mtDNA whilst promoting the growth of mitochondria with normal copies of the DNA, leading to restoration of mitochondrial function.
+Several drugs are being examined for this purpose, including 2-Deoxyglucose (2-DG).
+Prof Spinazzola’s previous study demonstrated that 2-DG prevents the replication of mutant mtDNA whilst promoting the growth of mitochondria with normal DNA, restoring mitochondrial function.

-The pair also expressed their gratitude to The Lily Foundation and allied organisations for supporting the development of such treatments for mitochondrial disorders.
+Principal Investigators Antonella Spinazzola and Ian Holt are conducting follow-up studies on the potential of small molecule drugs.
+They expressed gratitude to The Lily Foundation and allied organisations for supporting the development of such treatments for mitochondrial diseases.

-More research is needed into understanding how metabolic changes can drive mtDNA selection, but the potential for tailored treatments that address mitochondrial disorders based on these insights should give hope to mito patients everywhere.
+More research is needed to understand how metabolic changes drive mtDNA selection.
+However, the potential for tailored treatments based on these insights should give hope to mitochondrial disease patients worldwide.

 Read the full paper.